FrancisBanville/ms_maxent_networks/manuscript.md

     - Compare MaxEnt models with null and neutral models

 The principle of maximum entropy has been used in a wide range of disciplines, from thermodynamics to [@Martyushev2006MaxEnt].

+We used two complementary approaches to predict the structure of food webs using the principle of maximum entropy.
+The first approach consists in deriving probability distributions of given network properties directly, whereas the second consists in finding the adjacency matrix of maximum entropy from which network properties can be measured.
+We built one MaxEnt model using the first approach, and two using the second.

+First, we derived the joint degree distribution (a probability distribution) of maximum entropy using only the number of species $S$ and the number of interactions $L$ in a food web.
+Then, we predicted the degree distribution of maximum entropy directly from the joint degree distribution since the first is the sum of the marginal distributions of the second (a species' degree is the sum of its in and out-degrees).
+Because of the scarcity of empirical data on the number of links in ecological networks, in Box 2 we present a method to predict $L$ from $S$, thus allowing the prediction of the joint degree distribution from $S$ solely.
+The (joint) degree distributions of maximum entropy are derived and compared against empirical data in the next section.

+Second, we predicted the adjacency matrix of maximum entropy using different constraints.
+Our type I MaxEnt network model is constrained by the connectance of the network (i.e., the ratio $L/S^2$), while our type II model is constrained by the whole joint degree sequence.
+We predicted these food webs using a flexible and heuristic approach based on simulating annealing to find networks *close* to maximum entropy.
+Our choice stands from the very nature of food webs (i.e., simple directed networks allowing self-loops) that makes the analytical derivation of a maximum entropy graph model difficult.
+We used a simulating annealing algorithm with 4 chains, 2000 steps and an initial temperature of 0.2.
+For each chain, we first generated one random Boolean matrix that maintained rows and columns sums (our initial configurations).
+We then swapped interactions sequentially while maintaining the original connectance (type I MaxEnt network model) or the joint degree sequence (type II MaxEnt network model).
+We used the SVD-entropy as our measure of entropy, since it has been shown to be a reliable measure of food-web complexity [@Strydom2021SvdEnt].
+We compared both MaxEnt models against empirical data and null and neutral models commonly used in network ecology.

 ## Box 1 - The principle of maximum entropy: A primer for ecologists